 Wyandotte County Emergency Management

-New emergency alert system can deliver warnings directly to cell phones
+Emergency alert system can deliver warnings directly to cell phones

 Using the new Wireless Emergency Alert (WEA) system, the National Weather Service will send warnings for tornados, flash floods, blizzards and ice storms in the Kansas City area to cell towers that serve affected counties.
 The warnings will go automatically to any newer-model cell phones within range of the towers.

-“While these warnings may look like text messages, there won’t be any charges on your phone bill,” said Matt May, assistant director of operations for the Johnson County Division of Emergency Management.
+“While these warnings may look like text messages, there won’t be any charges on your phone bill,” said Matt May, director of operations for the Johnson County Division of Emergency Management.
 “This is just one more way to be alert for imminent dangers, whether you’re at home or on the road.”

 The short messages will provide very basic information, such as the type of warning, affected areas and duration.
 “When you get this warning message, we encourage you to turn to other sources for more detailed information about what to expect and what actions you should take,” said May.

 Whether and how you’ll receive the alerts depends on your cell phone and service provider.
 About 10 percent of the cell phones in use today are already capable of receiving the alerts; others, such as newer iPhones and Android models, will soon receive software updates that add this feature.
-The wireless industry estimates that by 2014 nearly all phones on the market will be WEA-capable.

 The alerts are delivered directly from cell tower to cell phone through a one-way broadcast.
 The system will not track or locate individual cell phones or phone numbers — it simply broadcasts to all phones within range.
 Unfortunately, in some cases, this may result in overwarning.